atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 **In the middle is the API and inference layer.** This is where you send prompts and get outputs.
 This is where most startups plug in.
 You're using trained models but not changing them.

-**At the top is the product layer.** This is where memory, prompts, workflows, brand rules, retrieval systems, and user experience live.
+**At the top is the product layer.** This is where memory, prompts, workflows, brand rules, retrieval systems, video processing pipelines, image generation workflows, and user experience live.
 This is where your actual product differentiation happens.

 Most startups live at the top and the middle.
 Very few live at the bottom.
 That's not a weakness, it's just reality.
 Your differentiation usually comes from how you structure tasks, data, and user experience, not from owning a giant model.